Donate Now

 Happily, in a recent wave of victories, states across the U.S. are beginning to recognize this!
 This session, Delaware, North Carolina, and Oklahoma passed legislation to increase criminal penalties against sex buyers, demonstrating a keen understanding of the role these men play in fueling sex trafficking and a political will to hold them accountable.

 On August 29, Governor Carney of Delaware signed H.B.
-264 into law, which makes sexual exploitation of a minor a felony.
+264 into law, which makes paying to sexually abuse a minor a felony.
 Allies in Delaware, including Mandi Mendoza, survivor leader of co-chair of the Delaware Anti-Trafficking Action Council, and the great folk at Zoe Ministries, led the charge in this important victory!

 On June 28, 2024, the North Carolina governor signed into law H 971, “Hotel Operation and Personnel Education Act,” which makes all sex buying (whether from an adult or a minor) a felony on the first offense, effective December 1, 2024.
 This change was recommended by NCOSE at a North Carolina Human Trafficking Task Force meeting in 2023.